sigbuild/sigbuild.github.io/README.md

 Checkout *production* and git pull all necessary changes in.
 Then run `git push heroku production:main`

 For first-time setup, run `heroku git:remote -a sigbuild` before attempting to deploy.
 This adds a git remote for heroku to read.
+Additionally, only Heroku collaborators can deploy.
+In Heroku, the only collaborator is zacharyneill@gmail.com.

 ## Dev Checklist